Upcoming Gallery talk

 . data-driven approaches to making art that connect form and information

 . machine learning and artificial intelligence as tools for creative practice

 . novel materials for fabrication, design, and sculpture

 A native of the American Midwest, Hirsch is currently a PhD candidate in the Media Arts & Technology program at UC Santa Barbara.
-Prior to his doctoral studies, Hirsch completed a bachelor of music at Lawrence University’s Conservatory of Music and a master of music at the Shepherd School of Music at Rice University.
+Prior to her doctoral studies, Hirsch completed a bachelor of music at Lawrence University’s Conservatory of Music and a master of music at the Shepherd School of Music at Rice University.

 Through my art and research, I seek to expand conventional methods of creative practice by developing and using artist-centric technologies.
 To do so, I draw on methods and tools from other domains, such as computer science and engineering, to reimagine technology’s role in art in a way that is inclusive to a broad diversity of media.

 My work is often collaborative; I engage with experts in dance, ecology, philosophy, sociology, and physics to reimagine- our collective relationship to data generated by the practice of these fields.
 I draw connections between form and information through a practice that results in diverse visualizations and communications of knowledge, which inherently span, point out, and reinforce the bonds between seemingly disparate methods of creative thought.